-“Each has been wildly different and we’ve supported projects at different scales,” says Joe Bell, associate producer for The Space.
+“Each has been wildly different and we’ve supported projects at different scales,” says Joe Bell, a former Associate Producer for The Space, now a Senior Producer at Aardman.
 “Yet each has confirmed the same thing: it’s the creative and the art that matters, not the technology.”

 “If anything it’s the technology that can create barriers to reaching audiences,” Bell continues, “so we’re really looking to artists’ skills with narrative, choreography and immersion techniques to create something that makes best use of the form.”

 Virtual Reality and 360 video are different technologies, but Luke Ritchie from the Philharmonia Orchestra, whose work Mahler 3 was commissioned by The Space, says that the distinction doesn’t matter to audiences.

 “Generally people tend to distinguish between 360 and VR in that with 360 there are no computer-generated images,” explains Ritchie.
 “It is basically documenting in live-action film.
 And also you don’t have any room-based movement.
 If you recreate the room as a computer game in VR, instead of 360, then I would be able to move around in what we call six degrees of freedom.”

 “For me, though, it’s the way that the audience engages with the content that is key.
 You can argue over whether the Avengers movie is CGI or live-action, but people just think of it as a film.”